John de Lancie: Activism

 In October 2019, de Lancie was a featured speaker at the annual conference of the Center for Inquiry, CSICon.
 At the conference he announced two new projects.
 The first, an animated series, titled God's Goofs, is meant to point out that intelligent design is absurd.
 The second project is a play based on the historic intelligent design trial Kitzmiller v.
 Dover Area School District (2005) in Dover, Pennsylvania — the first direct challenge brought in US federal courts testing a public school district policy that required the teaching of intelligent design.

 Personal life

 De Lancie is married to Marnie Mosiman, with whom he has two sons: Keegan (b.
-1984) and a younger son (b.
+1984) and a younger son, Owen (b.
 1987).

 De Lancie is an experienced sailor, spending time on the Pacific Ocean, which he said "sometimes involves very terrifying experiences."

 He is long-time friends with fellow Star Trek alum Kate Mulgrew.
 He is also good friends with MacGyver and Stargate SG-1 star Richard Dean Anderson, with whom he has appeared in episodes of both series, and in the 1995 television series Legend.